Skip to content

 SealMetrics eventWordPress / WooCommerce hookWhat it carries

-product_added_to_cartwoocommerce_add_to_cartCart add.
-Quantity, variant, line value.
+add_to_cartwoocommerce_add_to_cartCart add.
+Quantity, variant attributes, line value.

 All events are aggregate-anonymous.
 No customer name, no email, no shipping address, no IP.
 What is captured is channel-level data needed for attribution and revenue reporting — never personal data from the order itself.